sidney-eliot/3d-artists-handbook/content/theory/glossary.md

 ### Anisotropic Filtering
 To-Do: Explain better

-Anisotropic Filtering (AF), is a method of enhancing the image quality of textures on surfaces that are at oblique viewing angles with respect to the camera.
-Like bilinear and trilinear filtering, anisotropic filtering eliminates aliasing effects.
+**Anisotropic Filtering** (**AF**), is a rendering technique that enhances the image quality of textures on surfaces that are at oblique viewing angles with respect to the camera.
+Like bilinear and trilinear filtering, **anisotropic filtering** eliminates aliasing effects.

 ![[20230603111310.png|600]]